Locations:

 What are the symptoms of leiomyosarcoma?

-People may have varying symptoms depending on how big the tumor is and where it’s located.
-Some people don’t experience symptoms early on, but may notice certain signs as the tumor grows, such as:
+Leiomyosarcoma symptoms vary depending on the size and location of the tumor.
+Some people don’t experience symptoms early on, but may notice certain signs as the tumor grows, like:

 Leiomyosarcoma in your digestive system may cause: